scran_variances

 template<typename Index_ , typename Stat_ >

-std::vector< Index_ > scran_variances::choose_highly_variable_genes_index ( Index_ n,
+std::vector< Index_ > scran_variances::choose_highly_variable_genes_index ( const Index_ n,

-const Stat_ * statistic,
+const Stat_ *const statistic,

-const ChooseHighlyVariableGenesOptions options
+const ChooseHighlyVariableGenesOptions & options )

 Template Parameters